 BGS has no record of earlier slope failure on the eastern shore of Loch Treig.
 Since the railway opened in 1894 there is no record of disruption and historic Ordnance Survey maps do not show any evidence for slope failure.

 The landslide was reported to the BGS on Monday 2 July and a visit was arranged by Network Rail for BGS landslide specialists to examine the event on Monday 9 July.
 By this time, while the failure scarp and pathway could be examined, the landslide debris had been cleared from the trackway and the track sleepers and rails were being relaid.
 The line reopened on Wednesday 11 July.

 The landslide was initiated by a shallow planar movement that developed into a debris flow.
-The landslide event is recorded as National Landslide Database ID NLD 18683/1.
+The landslide event is recorded as BGS National Landslide Database ID 18683/1.